 Trust Tip: When making decisions, consider a simple question: Will this choice honor our mission, or is it simply the path of least resistance?

-While storydoing may sound like loose marketing jargon, this principle is actually grounded in hard data.
-Montague studied 42 publicly traded companies, comparing those who told their stories with those that led with action.
+While storydoing may sound like loose marketing jargon, this principle is grounded in complex data.
+Montague studied 42 publicly traded companies, comparing those who told their stories with those who led with action.
 He found storydoers surpassed storytellers on both financial means of analyzing performance and social media buzz.

-Storydoing companies enjoyed an average annualized share price growth of 5.6%, while storytelling brands saw share prices drop by 4.4%, on average.
+Storydoing companies enjoyed an average annualized share price growth of 5.6%, while brand storytelling saw share prices drop by 4.4%, on average.
 Meanwhile, social media mentions of storydoers were more positive and more numerous.
-In one year, storydoers saw 44 million social media mentions, whereas storytellers claimed just 2.2 million.
+Storydoers saw 44 million social media mentions in one year, whereas storytellers claimed just 2.2 million.

 Building Brand Trust: Storydoing vs. Storytelling

-Trust Tip: When choosing how to allocate resources, invest in practicing your principles, rather than just preaching them.
+Trust Tip: When allocating resources, invest in practicing your principles rather than preaching them.

 Mistake No. 3: The Culture Doesn’t Serve The Customer